swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 Depending on whether the library is compiled with library evolution mode enabled, what the caller can do with the `PizzaFlavor` enum varies.
-Specifically, the behaviour in switch statements changes.
+Specifically, the behavior in switch statements changes.

 In the _standard_, "non-resilient" mode, users of the library can write exhaustive switch statements over the enum `PizzaFlavor`: